Autonomous Power Allocation based on Distributed Deep Learning for Device-to-Device Communication Underlaying Cellular Network: Proposed scheme

-The Train() predicts the power set $P$ with input data $X$ and $\theta$.
-Then, the cost function is defined as $c$ with the input data as $X$ and the predicted power as $P$.
-Cost function is the main part of this train function.
-It is implemented with Equation~\ref{eq:cost} including batch control.
-The $X$ and $P$ may have several data because batch data are trained at once.
-In the cost function, it delivers Equation~\ref{eq:cost} of each input data respectively, and the results are averaged.
-We also use Adam optimizer to adjust $\theta$~\cite{ref:adam}.
-It deals with the cost function itself, not the result of the cost function.
-Adam optimizer differentiates the cost function to trace the changes.
-Consequently, $\theta$ is gradually changed by the optimizer to minimize the cost function.
-In Predict(), reshape function is used to change shape of the input data.
-The first shape of input data is [batch\_size, K, 4].
-It means that there are the number of batch\_size input data set, and an input data has K number of d2d pairs.
-A pair of D2D has four figures: x, y of transmitter and receiver respectively.
-It should be changed to [batch\_size $\times$ K, 4], because each D2D pair data should be independent to distributed learning.
+The first shape of the input data is [batch\_size, K, 4], which means that there is a number of batch\_size and an input data set has K number of D2D pairs.
+A D2D pair has four features: x, y of the transmitter and receiver, respectively.
+It should be changed to [batch\_size $\times$ K, 4] because each D2D pair data should be independent of distributed learning.
 Thus, there are $batch\_size \times K$ D2D pairs.
-After reshaping, it should be actually calculated repeatedly as mentioned above.
-Furthermore, we adopt batch normalization to the proposed method.
-The sigmoid function is used as an activation function for each layer.
-The sigmoid function is defined as $\frac{1}{1+e^{X}}$.
-It adjusts the output of the previous calculation of each layer to 0 between 1.
-After the iteration of calculating in the neural network, it should be reshaped again to [batch\_size, K, 8], to be original form.
-Then, it is re-scaled to between -150 to 20, because the unit of output power is dBm.
+The function dense\_layer() is a neural layer.
+After the output layer, it should be rescaled between -150 and 20, because the unit of output power is in dBm.

+According to the proposed scheme, it can reflect large-scale fading including path-loss and shadowing.
+The path-loss can be modeled as a function of distance statistically.
+Because distance can be easily implied from the location, we can understand that the computation of path-loss is implicated inside of the neural network.

+The shadowing effect is dependent on the location of a device because it is closely related to physical obstacles to signal, such as buildings or trees.
+In simulations, however, it is difficult to reflect the effects of random variables based on a neural network if the random value is not one of the input data.
+This problem can be mitigated to use enough practical data in the learning process or adopt more detailed channel model.

+Small scale fading is usually defined with a normal distribution, and thus it is impossible to estimate small fading effect with only location information.
+However, the small scale fading can be negligible because of the purpose of the proposed scheme: drastically shortening the resource allocation latency instead of focusing on a near-optimal solution of the non-convex problem.
+Thus, to consider the small scale fading is out of scope in this paper but we remain it as a future work.
+The problem of adopting small fading to D2D communications can be covered by applying recent works to estimate the channel models~\cite{ref:v2v_modeling}.